wuyuhui-zju/MatMCL/README.md

 ```

 ## Quick start
-You can download the trained model checkpoints and datasets for a quick start.
+You can download the trained model checkpoints and datasets from the [link](https://figshare.com/s/0cad763a26f928b70840) for a quick start.
 Please place the downloaded `datasets/` and `models/` directories directly under the project root.

 Then, navigate to the `scripts/` directory and run the following command to execute the example tasks (including mechanical property prediction and structure generation):